 GitPython provides object model access to your git repository.
-This tutorial is composed of multiple sections, most of which explains a real-life usecase.
+This tutorial is composed of multiple sections, most of which explain a real-life use case.

 Meet the Repo type¶

 from git import Repo # rorepo is a Repo instance pointing to the git-python repository. # For all you know, the first argument to Repo is a path to the repository # you want to work with repo = Repo(self.rorepo.working_tree_dir) assert not repo.bare

 /Users/mtrier/Development/git-python and is my working repository which contains the

 .git directory.
 You can also initialize GitPython with a bare repository.

 bare_repo = Repo.init(os.path.join(rw_dir, "bare-repo"), bare=True) assert bare_repo.bare

 A repo object provides high-level access to your data, it allows you to create and delete heads, tags and remotes and access the configuration of the repository.

 repo.config_reader() # get a config reader for read-only access with repo.config_writer(): # get a config writer to change configuration pass # call release() to be sure changes are written and locks are released